-The British essayist G. K. Chesterton wrote that “the main use for big words is to hide the errors of the rich,” and too often, that’s exactly true.
+To paraphrase British essayist G. K. Chesterton, the main use for big words is to hide the errors of the rich (and otherwise entitled).

 If you enjoy using big words, go ahead and use them.
 But don’t ever believe that someone who’s using longer words than you is smarter — or that they’re even making any sense!